Trout Point Lodge – 12 Reasons You’ll Love It

 It’s upside down.
 That’s the reflection you are seeing on the top.

 If canoeing is your preference you can do that too.
-BTW use of kayaks, canoes and mountain bikes is complimentary, unless you take a guide.
+BTW use of kayaks, canoes and mountain bikes is included in the resort fee, unless you take a guide.

-The lodge’s wharf is great place to swim from and later try out the wood-fired hot tub while watching the river run by.
+The pool below the lodge is great place to swim from and later try out the wood-fired hot tub while watching the river run by.

 Or maybe the sauna.